-The financial statements, business report, and statements of retained earnings mentioned above were reviewed and determined to be correct and accurate by the Audit Committee.
+The financial statements and business report were reviewed and determined to be correct and accurate by the Audit Committee.
 According to Article 14-4 of Securities and Exchange Act and Article 219 of Company Act, we hereby submit this report.